Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 • Residential vs commercial vs multi-family mix

-• Demo scope, structural work, and higher-hazard trades managed under your contracts
+• Demo scope, structural work, and higher hazard trades managed under your contracts

 • Claims history (frequency matters)